11Kira/11Kira/README.md

 <img width=256 align="right" src="https://raw.githubusercontent.com/sergio11/sergio11/master/images/android_developer.gif" />

 👋 Hi, I'm an Android Developer with expertise in Kotlin and Java, focused on building scalable, high-performance mobile applications with clean, maintainable code.
 Experienced in applying MVVM design patterns and Clean Architecture principles to deliver robust and user-centric Android solutions.
+<br><br>Proficient in Android UI development using XML, with additional experience building modern interfaces using Jetpack Compose through personal projects.
+Skilled in API integration and backend development using Kotlin, Spring Boot, and MongoDB, providing a comprehensive understanding of both mobile and server-side development.

 📱 Mobile Expertise: